Digital Wellness with a Human Soul

-We are not here to add more unnecessary technology but instead creating beautifully crafted and welcoming reminders that real connections start the moment we put our smartphones away and we proudly celebrate that.
+We are here to create beautifully crafted and welcoming reminders that real connections start the moment we put our smartphones away and we proudly celebrate that.
 Our aim is to develop digital-free and simple solutions that people use in their homes and workspaces and become a part of their everyday life.
 We want people to use Bagby because they build a meaningful relationship with it.

 We have been handwriting a personal note for each order and we will keep doing that!

 Start with the bedroom

 99% of people still use their phone as an alarm clock, affecting negatively the quality of their sleep (Bagby, 2017).
 Start with the bedroom.
 Create a phone-free sanctuary and wake up more refreshed.
 A distraction-free sleep will impact your day positively.Shop now

 The Sleep Epidemic

 99% of people still use their phone as an alarm clock, affecting negatively the quality of their sleep